 - System log

-The Hosts File in Windows and other operating systems is used to associate host names with IP addresses.
-Malware often mess with Host file which often leads to issues like unable to connect to a specific website or Local Network is not assessable etc. This is what it look like:
+The Hosts File in Windows and other operating systems is used to associate hostnames with IP addresses.
+Malware often messes with the Host file which often leads to issues like unable to connect to a specific website or Local Network is not assessable etc. This is what it looks like: